opencontainers/distribution-spec/README.md

 The specification can be found [here][spec].

 This repository also provides [Go types][specs-go] and [JSON Schemas][schemas].
+The Go types and validation should be compatible with the current Go release; earlier Go releases are not supported.

 For additional documentation about how this group operates, refer to the [org repo][org].